-Net caloric value of bagasse will be analyzed according to the relevant national standards, measured by the cogeneration plant's own qualified laboratory.
-Following the methodology specifications, analysis will be done at least every six months, taking at least three samples for each measurement.
+The net caloric value of the bagasse will be analyzed according to the relevant national standards, and measured by the plant's own qualified laboratory.
+As per the methodology specifications, analysis will be done at least every six months, taking at least three samples for each measurement.